evanman83/OURS-project/README.md

 - Bluetooth audio
 - 1 watt onboard audio speaker
 - 3 USB ports
-- HDMI port to plug in external monitor
+- "Convergent": HDMI port to plug in external monitor, USB to plug in keyboard and mouse

 ## GUIDING PRINCIPLES